AlKoulounil/docker-thelia/README.md

 ### 6. Known issues

-Some issues have not been solved yet with this docker
+Some issues have not been solved yet with this docker, please update documentation if you do them :
+* Product images are not displayed
+* Some payments have not yet been tested
+* Tests of e-mail sendings with MailDev have not been done yet.
+* Debugging with xDebug has not yet been tried

 ---